 '''

 from twisted.application import internet

 from twisted.spread import pb

-from builtins import str

 from future import print_function

 '''

 Dictionaries

 In python3, dict.iteritems is no longer available.
 While dict.items() does exist, it can be memory intensive in python2.
 For this reason, please use the python.future function iteritems().